ros-drivers/joystick_drivers/wiimote/README.md

 outdated.
 The newest wiimotes are not compatible with CWiid.
 This script verifies if they're any comptatible wiimotes present

-* Run the python script and turn on discoverable mode by pressing 1+2 the script will search and display wether the Wiimotes present are compatible
+* Run the python script and turn on discoverable mode (pressing 1+2 or the sync button).

+The script will search and display wether the Wiimotes present are compatible

 # Wiimote Nodes